How to Clean Kitten Eyes That Are Matted Shut

 - Vaccinate.
 Follow vaccination protocols and practice good hygiene and do not share water and food bowls—if you have multiple cats in a house, the kittens should not be sharing with adults until they have been fully vaccinated.
 Adult cats have a more developed immune system, but they can also catch URIs from your kittens and vice versa.

-When Is It an Emergency?
+When Is an Eye Infection in a Cat an Emergency?

 Eye infections in kittens are serious.
 If you noticed tenderness, redness, swelling, and the inability to thrive, you should check with a veterinarian for prescription ointment or oral antibiotics.
 Severe symptoms can cause irreversible vision damage, so play it safe and check in with your vet first.
 Most shelters (if you are fostering) will absolutely provide medications for free—it's part of their duty if they have a responsible foster program in place.